Type 2 diabetes is a serious but treatable condition. You need to look after your health and have regular check-ups.

 Get your eyes checked

-Diabetes can damage the blood vessels in your eyes. this can cause sight problems (diabetic retinopathy) and blindness
+Diabetes can damage the blood vessels in your eyes.
+This can cause sight problems such as diabetic retinopathy and blindness.

-The HSE offers a free diabetic retina screen service to people with diabetes aged 12 years and older.
+The HSE offers a free diabetic retina screening service to people with diabetes aged 12 years and older.
 This screening is available once a year.
-Register for screening at DiabeticRetinaScreen.ie or call 1850 45 45 55.
+You can register for screening at diabeticretinascreen.ie or freephone: 1800 45 45 55.

 - blurred vision, especially at night